playforjava/ch12/README.md

-Chapter 8: View templates
+Chapter 9.2: Handling asynchronous data
 =========================

-This is the sample code for chapter eight of [Play for Java](http://bit.ly/playjava).
+This is the sample code for chapter nine of [Play for Java](http://bit.ly/playjava).